bytesunite/li-react-fullstack-site/ch-3-adding-mongodb-to-node/3-2-download-and-install-mongodb.md

 # Chapter 3 - Adding MongoDB to Node.js
 ## Lesson 2 - Downloading and installing MongoDB

-To used MongoDB we first have to install it to the local environment or Codespace.
+To use MongoDB we first have to install it to the local environment or Codespace.

 Installing MongoDB varies widely based on the operating system you are using.
-There is also a "Community Edition" and a newer cloud based service called "MongoDB Atlas".
+There is a "Community Edition" and a newer cloud based service called "MongoDB Atlas".
 This course uses the community edition of MongoDB.

 Download and Install [MongoDB Community Edition](https://www.mongodb.com/try/download/community)